krish-21/iStock/README.md

 NOTE: The User cannot change the credit limit at any point for financial safety.
 Thus, the User should be careful when setting the limit. (recommended  to be at least 10000 USD)

 The User should enter a positive number.
-If the input isn't a positive number, iStock will ask the user for another input.
+If the input isn't a positive number, iStock will ask the User for another input.

-Then, iStock proceeds to the Dashboard, the place for all the information to be displayed for the user.
+Then, iStock proceeds to the Dashboard, the place for all the information to be displayed for the User.

 The dashboard provides the following information :

-- The User's Net Worth - The total money, the user has in the stock market.
-It is calculated by multiplying the number of stocks the user owns multiplied by the current market of value of the corresponding stock.
+- The User's Net Worth - The total money, the User has in the stock market.
+It is calculated by multiplying the number of stocks the User owns multiplied by the current market of value of the corresponding stock.

-- The Stocks owned by the user
+- The Stocks owned by the User

 - The User's Wallet Balance - The money currently present in the in-program wallet.